historicalnetworkresearch/turin/program.md

 # Monday 20 July

-Monday 20 July will consist of workshops in the morning, welcome address and the first paper sessions in the afternoon, conluding at the end of the day with opening keynote.
+Monday 20 July will consist of workshops in the morning, a welcome address and the first paper sessions in the afternoon, concluding at the end of the day with the opening keynote.
 Registration for the workshops is independent of the conference: [information and registration here](https://forms.gle/3cdVbiHLoJKF8SVdA).

 ## 9:00-12:00 WORKSHOP 1 – NODEGOAT
 Aula S1